mongodb/leafygreen-ui/packages/modal/README.md

 ## Properties

-### active
+### open

 **Type:** `boolean`

 **Default:** `false`

-Determines active state of `Modal` component
+Determines open state of `Modal` component

-### setActive
+### setOpen

 **Type:** `function`

 **Default:** `(bool) => {}`

-Callback to set active state of Modal component. `setActive` accepts a boolean value, which will determine the active state of `Modal` component.
+Callback to set open state of Modal component. `setOpen` accepts a boolean value, which will determine the open state of `Modal` component.

 ### size